invesdwin/invesdwin-instrument/README.md

 ### Testing Aspects inside Unit Tests

 See discussion [here](https://stackoverflow.com/a/70348250/67492).
 The workaround is to use the aspects inside nested classes that are loaded after invesdwin-instrument is initialized by the unit test class.
 Example [here](https://github.com/invesdwin/invesdwin-context-persistence/blob/master/invesdwin-context-persistence-parent/invesdwin-context-persistence-jpa-hibernate/src/test/java/de/invesdwin/context/persistence/jpa/hibernate/MultiplePersistenceUnitsTest.java).

+### Burningwave Java Agent

+With invesdwin-instrument-burningwave you can sometimes launch external applications on newer Java versions without having to add any add-opens commands.
+The java agent automatically opens all modules when being used via `StaticComponentContainer.Modules.exportAllToAll()` from [burningwave](https://www.burningwave.org/).
+This agent needs to be specified manually via `-javaagent:/path/to/invesdwin-instrument-burningwave.jar`.
+It does not load itself into the running process because you can just call burningwave yourself if you can modify your application anyway.

 ## Support